Centre Region

 Are you passionate about taking action in your community?
 Join the Community Stewardship Network, and you will have a platform and group of community members to make a change using a climate plan that is already prepared for implementing.
-You will receive free training, regardless of your background on community resilience topics.
+You will receive free training, regardless of your background on community resilience and planning topics.
 Anyone over the age of 18 is invited to register.
-We are looking for Community Stewards residing in State College Borough, Ferguson Township, College Township, Harris Township, Patton Township, and Halfmoon Township.
+We are looking for Community Stewards residing in State College Borough, Ferguson Township, College Township, Harris Township, Patton Township, and Halfmoon Township, but all are welcomed.
 Background knowledge in climate is not required.

 Networking brings people together for a similar cause.
 In this case, we hope to expand the outreach of information to our Climate Action and Adaptation Plan.